-We provide sandwiches and fruit, tea, coffee and soft drinks so all sandwich makers are welcome!!.
-Top help people relax we have board games such as Jenga, Connect 4 and Frustration (Hmm!) chess & scrabble (which has become very competitive)
+We provide food and fruit, tea, coffee and soft drinks.
+To help people relax we have board games such as Jenga, Connect 4 and Frustration (Hmm!) chess & scrabble (which has become very competitive)

 Members in Recovery can participate in a Peer Support Group which allows individuals to express their feelings about their recovery and the challenges they are facing at each stage of their recovery.
 This group encourages peers to ask for help and seek ideas and support from each other.

 We provide alternative therapy in the form of Yoga for members Just to test our thought processes or concentration we also throw in a Quiz and several Bingo session with small prizes for the winners.

 Running alongside the first part of the evening is an IT club where anybody attending can get some help with their computer skills and assistance around CV and Personal Statement writing for submission for education or work opportunities. .
 This is run by one of our Volunteers.